EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Experiments and Results

+The proposed ADS strategy resolves the insufficient and imbalanced sampling problem for targets with extreme scales and aspect ratios.
+As shown in rows 1 and 2 of Tables \ref{tab:1.1}, \ref{tab:1.2} and \ref{tab:1.3}, the detectors trained with our ADS achieve the improvement of 0.72\% and 0.90\% in terms of mAP on DOTA and DIOR-R, and give a significant improvement of 2.28\% in terms of mAP$_{12}$ on HRSC2016, respectively, which demonstrates the effectiveness and robustness of ADS.
+In addition, the proposed ADS strategy boosts the AP performance of BR, SV, GTF and SBF on DOTA dataset by 0.48\%, 0.68\%, 1.03\% and 4.55\% compared with the baseline method, respectively, which indicates that our ADS is beneficial in assigning samples to targets with extreme scales and aspect ratios.

-Quantitatively, besides the improvement of 0.72 in mAP, the proposed ADS strategy boosts the AP performance of the targets with extreme scales, such as SV, GTF and SBF by 0.68, 1.03 and 4.55 compared with the baseline method, respectively, as shown in rows 1 and 2 of Table \ref{tab:1.1}, which indicates the effectiveness of ADS.
-However, although ADS strategy is able to obtain a better scale-level distribution, it introduces noise in higher feature maps for specific categories, e.g. BD, BC, HA, SP, and brings down the accuracy slightly.
-In order to mitigate the noise, DED with SDW are applied and discussed in the following subsection.
+Taking PL and SV for instance, when using the baseline method, samples are restricted to be assigned on specific level of feature maps, as illustrated in Fig.~\ref{fig:effectADS}, and yields feature insufficient for various scales of targets.
+By employing ADS strategy, samples are selected more balanced for both PL and SV on each feature map, hence features with more various scales can be learned.
+However, although ADS strategy is able to obtain a better scale-level distribution, it introduces background noise in higher-level feature maps for specific categories, e.g., BD and BC, and brings down the accuracy.
+In order to mitigate the noise, DED with SDW are applied and discussed in the following subsections.